-Join us at the closing event of Fact Craft for a conversation between artist Coco Fusco and activist Noah Fischer.
+Fact Craft celebrates the closing of its workshop series with a conversation between artist/activist Coco Fusco and artist Noah Fischer.
 Fusco and Fischer will discuss the strategies used by activist groups Occupy Museums and GULF/Gulf Labor to consider the ways that art institutions are complicit in systems of power that exploit workers and privilege global economic elites.
 Their dialogue will address performances and protests created for the Whitney Biennial, Guggenheim, and MoMA.

 A reception and open house will follow the conversation featuring projects and actions developed during Fact Craft workshops and programs.
 To learn about the programs and resources developed from this series, visit Fact Craft and our online resource journal.